Canon adds barcode and locking systems to new Studio Version of EOS 7D DSLR

 Canon has announced a “Studio Version” of its popular EOS 7D DSLR.
 With an optional new barcode system that allows users to embed information directly into images and a “locking” feature that allows users to disable unwanted features and settings for studio environments the EOS 7D Studio Version is geared towards studio, event and school photographers looking for a way to streamline the organization of images.

+Canon’s new Barcode Solution is designed to help automate data management when shooting large scale events such as school photoshoots, or organizing medical images while maintaining patient anonymity.
+Once enabled, the barcode option allows customer, organizational, patient and/or other data to be embedded directly in the image file’s EXIF data by scanning a barcode for identification when reviewing the completed work.
 The optional Barcode Kit needed for barcode scanning Kit comes with Canon’s WFT-E5A unit which can scan and manage customer data through a wired connection, while a wireless system configuration is also possible using Canon’s BU-30 Bluetooth adapter.
 Existing WFT-E5A units will require a firmware update to enable Barcode functionality which needs to be done at a Canon Factory Service center.

 The system is compatible with the Honeywell 3800 and Honeywell 3820 barcode scanners for scanning via Bluetooth, and the Honeywell 4600 for scanning 1D and 2D barcodes.